DigitalPublishingToolkit/Money-Lab-Reader/md/4_4-costanzo.md

 Orwell, George. *1984*, New York: Signet Classic, 1977 (1949).

-Piketty, Thomas. *Capitalism In The Twenty-First Century*, trans.
+Piketty, Thomas. *Capitalism in the Twenty-First Century*, trans.
 Arthur Goldhammer, Cambridge, Massachusetts, London, England: The Belknap Press of Harvard University Press, 2014.

-Ross, Andrew. *Creditocracy: And The Case For Debt Refusal*, New York,
+Ross, Andrew. *Creditocracy: And the Case For Debt Refusal*, New York,
 London: OR Books, 2013.

 Sitrin, Marina and Dario, Azzellini. *They Can’t Represent Us!